lockedatapublished/itsalocke/content/company/steph.md

 Currently, Steph organises [MSFT Stack](//meetup.com/msft-stack) which is the SQL group, the .Net group, and more combined, plus  [CaRdiff](www.meetup.com/Cardiff-R-User-Group/), the local R group.

 ### Conferences
-The first conferences Steph organised were part of [SQL Relay](//sqlrelay.co.uk), a touring SQL conference.^[The first one was held in the training area of Principality Building Society and Steph wouldn't let people eat their cake til they'd finished all their sandwiches.]
+The first conferences Steph organised were part of [SQL Relay](//sqlrelay.co.uk), a touring SQL conference.^[The first one was held in the training area of Principality Building Society and Steph wouldn't let people eat their cake 'til they'd finished all their sandwiches.]

-Going from 40 people at the first event to 250 at the last one, Steph grew the Cardiff event whilst also taking responsibility, for marketing, sponsorship, and the whole conference over the years.
+Going from 40 people at the first event to 250 at the last one, Steph grew the Cardiff event whilst also taking responsibility for marketing, sponsorship, and the whole conference over the years.
 Steph most enjoyed working with companies who sponsored the events, making them free to attend, as she got to help companies give to the community and get value out of it.

 Starting a consultancy is no small feat so she handed over the SQL Relay reigns over to others after the 2016 events.^[Not that she hasn't added more work since then to her TODO list!]

-The impact of low-cost, community organised conferences on making a technology and community accessable is tremendous in Steph's eyes.
+The impact of low-cost, community organised conferences on making a technology and community accessible is tremendous in Steph's eyes.
 As a result, one of the things she was keen on and has been spearheading is low-cost conferences for the R community called [satRdays](//satrdays.org).

 Steph also ran a small local conference called [Battle of the Beards](//battleofthebeards.info) this year as a full-stack event raising awareness of the problem of male suicide.